-Bananas are a good dietary source of potassium, magnesium, vitamin B6 and fiber, as well as some other B vitamins and iron.
+Bananas are a good dietary source of manganese, vitamin B6 and fiber.
 Bananas have anti-inflammatory, antimicrobial, neuroprotective and antioxidant activities.
 Bananas also have been shown to reduce blood pressure and the risk of coronary heart disease.
 Bananas appear to protect the stomach lining against acid and ulcers.

 Mice fed bananas were found to have reduced development of malignant ascites induced by Erhlich carcinoma cells.
 Consumption of bananas has been found to be associated with reduced risks of childhood leukemia, glioma (a type of brain cancer), renal cell carcinoma, as well as oral, esophageal and colorectal cancer.

 Breast cancer-related effects of eating bananas

 The anticancer activities of bananas do not appear to be primarily due to antioxidant components since bananas have among the lowest levels of antioxidant activity of any fruit as measured by traditional methods.
-However, it is evident that bananas do not promote cancer and could have anti-cancer properties and do not promote cancer.
+However, it is evident that bananas do not promote cancer and could have anti-cancer properties.
 One 2009 study of Chinese women found that banana consumption was associated with lower risk of breast cancer.